Don’t Give DHS and DOJ Free Rein to Shoot Down Private Drones

 When government agencies hide their activities from the public, private drones can be a crucial tool for transparency and journalism.
 But now, some members of Congress want to give the Department of Justice and Department of Homeland Security—including Immigration and Customs Enforcement (ICE)—the power to intercept and destroy private drones it considers a “threat,” with no safeguards ensuring that that power isn’t abused.

-Let’s tell the House of Representatives to reject the Federal Aviation Administration (FAA) authorization bill unless these powers are stripped from it.
+Let’s tell the Senate to reject the Federal Aviation Administration (FAA) authorization bill that includes these powers.

 The Department of Homeland Security routinely denies reporters access to detention centers.
 On the rare occasions DHS does allow entry, the visitors are not permitted to take photos or record video.
 Without other ways to report on these activities, drones have provided crucial documentation of the facilities being constructed to hold children.

-While the language expected to appear in the FAA bill hasn’t been made public yet, a similar bill was introduced in Congress earlier this year.
-It would have given DHS the ability to “track,” “disrupt,” “control,” and “seize or otherwise confiscate” any drone that the government deems to be a “threat,” without a warrant or due process.
+The FAA bill would give DHS the ability to “track,” “disrupt,” “control,” and “seize or otherwise confiscate” any drone that the government deems to be a “threat,” without a warrant or due process.
 It’s easy to see how language this broad and vague could be abused: DHS and DOJ could interpret it to include the power to stop journalists or private citizens from using drones to document their activities, including malfeasance at DHS detention facilities.